Automating RT Planning at Scale: High Quality Data For AI Training: Planning and Results

 Fig. \ref{fig:example} shows plan examples for patients with lung cancer (Lung) and head and neck cancer (HaN), including CT images, structures, angle \& beam plates \cite{gao2023flexible}, and dose.
 Our AIRTP can generate arbitrarily large number of plans with varying parameters, given sufficient time and computing resources.
 As the first public release of our data, we include two plans per patient for Lung and three plans per patient for HaN.
 Additional examples can be found in Appendix \ref{sec:supp_plate} and \ref{sec:supp_moreexp}.

 \textbf{Comparison with Clinical Plans}.
-Two randomly selected head-and-neck cases from different cohorts are illustrated in Fig. \ref{fig:vsclinic}.
-One notable observation is that the AIRTP plan demonstrates improved PTV homogeneity without compromising OAR sparing.
+Two typical head-and-neck cases from different cohorts are illustrated in Fig. \ref{fig:vsclinic}.
+One notable observation is that the AIRTP plan demonstrates improved PTV homogeneity, without compromising OAR sparing under certain scorecards.
 However, it is important to emphasize that we cannot definitively claim that the AIRTP plan is superior to the clinical manual plan based solely on DVHs or scorecards, as the planning process is inherently subjective and clinical plans may follow different protocols.
-On a positive note, we have observed the plan quality from our pipeline is high (see more examples in Appendix \ref{sec:supp_moreexp}), even compared to clinical plans \footnote{Randomly selected examples have been manually checked by experienced dosimetrist.}.
+On a positive note, we have observed the plan quality from our pipeline is high (see more examples in Appendix \ref{sec:supp_moreexp}) following a scorecard definition.
 This fully automated AIRTP process eliminates human bias, paving the way for unbiased large-scale AI training.